-Consumer product goods companies should analyze events throughout the year because it will help them understand the effectiveness of their trade investments.
-CPGs can take that knowledge, bring it to the retailer, and adjust sales plans.
+Consumer product goods companies should analyze promotional events throughout the year because it helps them understand the effectiveness of their investments.
+CPGs can then take that knowledge, bring it to the retailer, and adjust sales plans.

-CPGs with TPO data have the power to sell through insights.
+CPGs with optimized promotional data have the power to sell through insights.
 According to McKinsey, 75% of winning CPGs share data with key retailers weekly.

-CPGs have intimate knowledge of its products and its core consumers and the top ten US retailers have an average of almost 70 big data analysts on board.
-The best CPG collaborators are the ones who take their information and marry it with the retailer’s information and who understand each retail customer’s business drivers — demographics, strategy, processes.
+As a CPG, you have intimate knowledge of your products and core consumers.
+The top ten US retailers have an average of almost 70 big data analysts on board.
+The best CPG collaborators are the ones who take their information and marry it with the retailer’s information — who understand each retail customer’s business drivers — demographics, strategy, processes.